Employee Disengagement: 7 Signs Your Employees are Disengaged (and What to Do About It)

 Lack of Connection to the Company Mission

 Engaged employees feel like their work matters and that it contributes to a greater goal.
-If your employees don’t understand how their individual roles fit with the overall company values, you'll risk employee engagement.
-So, make sure you regularly remind your employees of the company values and why their work is so important to the company's mission.
+If your employees don’t understand how their individual roles fit with the overall company values, you’ll risk their engagement.

 No Recognition or Appreciation